-‘Bachelor In Paradise’ Stars Share Their Favorite Bikini Brands and Styles
+‘Bachelor in Paradise’ Stars Share Their Favorite Bikini Brands and Styles

 What do you look for in a bikini you’ll be wearing all day in Paradise and be filmed in?

-Russel: “I think the most important thing is structure.
-We have to wear mic pacs so the suit has to support it comfortably.
+Russell: “I think the most important thing is structure.
+We have to wear mic packs, so the suit has to support it comfortably.
 I also really love fun colors and prints—anything that has stretchy and comfy fabric.”

 Iaconetti: “I like string, usually, because that way the fabric doesn’t dig at any curves and we’re not getting any indents; keeping the body looking the way the body really is.
 I also like coverage on the butt and I do like a cup bikini just so I can get a little bit of oomph in that territory.”